-Module M22

-Semester 6

-Duration of module 1 semester

-Type of module Compulsory

-How frequently is the module offered Each semester

-Level Bachelor

-Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.

-Responsible Prof. Dr. Julia Hormuth

-professor/ Office: 5-116, Tel.: 07121 271 3075

-module coordinator julia.hormuth@reutlingen-university.de

-Name of lecturer For contact details, see ESB website.
-Prof. Dr. Julia Hormuth

-Language of instruction English

-Credits (ECTS) 2

-Total workload 60 hours (project work intensively coached by the lecturer, e-learning)

-Contact hours per week (SWS) 2 hours

-Examination/ type of assessment Intercultural project work (video presentation)

-Weighting of grade within programme 2 / 157

-Learning outcomes Upon completion of this course, participants will have developed the following competencies:

-Professional competencies:

-deep understanding of challenging situations in intercultural management and communication practice.

-Methodological competencies:

-competence to plan, structure and realize a project work independently, competence to develop a film script and realize a film project.

-Social competencies:

-advanced competence to deal with intercultural situations in different contexts (e.g. lectures, group works, presentations, negotiations, projects).

-Personal competencies:

-deep reflection of own intercultural experiences (made during students' international study semester(s) and/or their internship abroad).
+Module M22 Semester 6 Duration of module 1 semester Type of module Compulsory How frequently is the module offered Each semester Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
+Responsible Prof. Dr. Julia Hormuth professor/ Office: 5-116, Tel.: 07121 271 3075 module coordinator julia.hormuth@reutlingen-university.de Name of lecturer For contact details, see ESB website.
+Prof. Dr. Julia Hormuth Language of instruction English Credits (ECTS) 2 Total workload 60 hours (project work intensively coached by the lecturer, e-learning) Contact hours per week (SWS) 2 hours Examination/ type of assessment Intercultural project work (video presentation) Weighting of grade within programme 2 / 157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: deep understanding of challenging situations in intercultural management and communication practice.
+Methodological competencies: competence to plan, structure and realize a project work independently, competence to develop a film script and realize a film project.
+Social competencies: advanced competence to deal with intercultural situations in different contexts (e.g. lectures, group works, presentations, negotiations, projects).
+Personal competencies: deep reflection of own intercultural experiences (made during students' international study semester(s) and/or their internship abroad).

 Course-specific contributions to AoL competency goals (CG 1-6) CG1: Students realize interviews with local professionals during their studies or internship abroad, they develop a film script as well as a film in which they present culture-specific content and intercultural experiences in a foreign culture.
 CG2: Assessment embedded (IES Test).
 Students create individual diary reports and intercultural videos about their experiences abroad.
 Hereby, their knowledge and understanding of the host culture, their level of self-reflection and reflection of the host culture as well as their understanding of interculturally competent behaviours are assessed.
-Contents/ indicative syllabus This course focuses on the application of intercultural knowledge and skills to an intercultural project.
+Contents/ indicative syllabus This course focuses on the application of intercultural knowledge and skills to an intercultural project and to a specific business culture.
 In addition, students will systematically reflect on and learn from their own and other students' intercultural experiences gained during their international study semester(s) and/or their internship abroad.
 Students will be introduced to the culture-specific approach as an important complement to the basic models of intercultural management from introductory courses.
-Students learn a wide range of business-related 'culture-specific concepts' from business cultures around the world as well as the socio-historic backgrounds that help to explain their meaning and significance (e.g. 'guanxi' in China, 'janteloven' in Scandinavia, 'ubuntu' in South Africa).
-Students work individually or in groups on one 'culturespecific concept' of the host culture of their international study.
-They research relevant literature, conduct interviews with local professionals and develop a video presenting the concept, its business implications and socio-historical background.
+Students will learn about a wide range of business-related 'culture-specific concepts' from business cultures around the world as well as the socio-historic backgrounds that help to explain their meaning and significance (e.g. 'guanxi' in China, 'janteloven' in Scandinavia, 'ubuntu' in South Africa).
+Students work individually or in groups on one 'culture-specific concept' of the host culture of their international study.
+They research relevant lit- erature, conduct interviews with local professionals and develop a video presenting the concept, its business implications and socio-historical background.
+Students explore and discuss the culture-specific project outcomes of their peers.
+They discuss the differences and similarities of concepts from different cultures in different areas of doing business (e.g. building and maintaining business relationships, business communication, problem-solving, decision-making).
 Throughout the realization of their project, students will be intensively supported and coached by the lecturer.
 The results of the projects will be presented on campus and/or virtually to the whole group.
 Teaching and learning methodology On-campus and virtual zoom sessions, project work with individual coaching, video recording, on-campus and virtual presentations.
-Indicative reading list Chhokar, J.S.; Brodbeck, F.C.; House, R.J.
+Indicative Chhokar, J.S.; Brodbeck, F.C.; House, R.J.
 (Eds.)
-(2008): Culture and Leadership Across the World: The GLOBE Book of In-Depth Studies of 25 Societies.
-New York: Lawrence Erlbaum.
-Further reading depends on the project and the host culture and will be announced in class.
+(2008): Culture and Leaderreading list nounced in class.